 I know from experience that there are ways around those concerns listed above.
 I’ll explain more in this post and suggest some kindred spirit communities you might like.

-Here’s my short version of how to get around the two classic barriers I listed above.
+Here’s my short version of how to get around the two classic connection barriers I mentioned for introverts and HSPs.

 - Introverts and HSPs can enjoy and feel nourished by connecting our way.

-When it’s something like a group of 2-6 kindred spirts having meaningful conversations, that seems to be our sweet spot.
+- When it’s something like a group of 2-6 kindred spirits having meaningful conversations, that seems to be our sweet spot.
 I see it happen all the time.
 What a difference it makes.